quartzsite/bardslog/content/1587-11-10-the-cut-and-thrust.md

 lesson: "Balance the edge and the point"
 ---

-The days blurred into one another as I stayed in Strasbourg, and yet each brought a new lesson.  \
+The days blurred into one another as I stayed in Maraisbourg, and yet each brought a new lesson.  \
 After the dussack and halberd, Master Merryen placed a rapier in my hand and told me to forget everything and remember it all.  \
 "This is neither broadsword nor lute," he said.
 "It is a line."  \
 He taught me how to draw that line through the air, how to extend my arm from the shoulder, how to let the point speak before the edge.  \